 To fund the redemption of limited partnership interests and to repay the prior mortgage of \$42,940,000, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
-The mortgage loan bears an interest rate of 5.275% per annum and matures in January 2024.
-Beginning in February 2017, the loan began to amortize over a thirty-year period thru its maturity date.
+The mortgage loan bears an interest rate of 5.275% per annum with interest only payments due through January 2017.
+Beginning in February 2017, the loan began to amortize over a thirty-year period through its maturity date of January 2024.
 As additional security for the mortgage loan, there is a limited guaranty executed by the Company in favor of mortgage lender.
-The mezzanine loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
-The mezzanine loan initially bears interest at 9.75% per annum and matures in January 2024.
+The mezzanine loan is a secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
+The mezzanine interest only loan bears interest at 9.75% per annum and matures in January 2024.
 As additional security for the mezzanine loan, there is a limited guaranty executed by the Company in favor of mezzanine lender.
-The outstanding balance of the senior loan and the mezzanine loans as of September 30, 2017 were \$96,028,399 and \$20,000,000 respectively.
-Effective May 12, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
+The outstanding balance of the senior loan and the mezzanine loans as of March 31, 2018 were \$95,359,000 and \$20,000,000, respectively.
+Effective May 12, 2017, InterGroup (a related party) agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.